alexvanven/MeasuringMeaningClass/Week-1.2.md

     ## [4,]    1    1    1    1    1
     ## [5,]    0    0    0    0    0

-It first has split up the long vector into 5 rows.
+It has split up the long vector into 5 rows.
 If we do "byrow" is FALSE we get:

 ``` r
 matrix_data <- matrix(c(0,0,0,0,0,1,1,1,1,1,0,0,0,0,0,1,1,1,1,1,0,0,0,0,0), nrow = 5, ncol = 5, byrow=FALSE)